 Easy Ways to Refine Your Direct Mailing List

 - Limit permissions for list editing.
 Who can edit contact information within your lists?
-To ensure up-to-date data is saved correctly and corrections aren’t deleted, provide limited access to sales and marketing teams.
+To ensure up-to-date data is saved correctly and corrections aren’t deleted, provide limited access to sales and direct mail advertising teams.
 When cleaning a specific list, assign the project to one person to avoid confusion.

 - Integrate email bounces.
 There are many reasons why an email might bounce.
 One of the most common, especially for B2B marketers, is a job change.
 When a contact changes companies, they usually abandon email accounts.
 They also abandon their physical mailbox in the company mailroom.
 Double-check direct mail addresses connected with hard-bounced emails to ensure you’re not sending direct mail to an empty office.

 - Update changed addresses.
-USPS has a National Change of Address (NCOA) service that’s an invaluable tool for direct mail marketing.
+USPS has a National Change of Address (NCOA) service that’s one of the most valuable direct mail tools.
 Start here, but don’t be afraid to do your own detective work online.
-Double check corporate addresses and even personal websites for mailing info.
+Double-check corporate addresses and even personal websites for mailing info.

 - Reduce waste by removing duplicates.
 Have your mailing services provider remove duplicates from the mailing file for you, to save the expense of mailing to the same person twice, and consider whether you want to send only one piece to a household or to all contacts in that home.